 Or possibly even functionally-separated into smaller boxes (e.g. for A/R and A/P):

 Whatever you decide for your own Power BI project, suffice it to say that you can change up that stock Power BI look and flex some of those creative muscles to get the report to look better, be more brand-aligned, and also be a little more user-friendly… just don’t go too crazy.
-I’m not entirely your boss would appreciate your “Monster Liquidity BI” report:
+I’m not entirely sure your boss would appreciate your “Monster Liquidity BI” report: